-Sitting in their air-conditioned cabins, while feminists are estimating how much patriarchy is harmful for women, males in Egypt, Morocco, Lebanon and Palestine are fighting it out with all odds in their lives to save females in their homes.
+Sitting in their air-conditioned cabins, while feminists are estimating how much patriarchy is harmful to women, males in Egypt, Morocco, Lebanon, and Palestine are fighting it out with all odds in their lives to save females in their homes.
 Being a male is never easy.
-While boys in these countries are getting harsher physical punishment than the girls, males need to fight it out with one another to get meagre resources available.
-On one hand jobs are scarce and non-paying and on the other hand they are highly demanding and temporary in nature.
-Men’s property is snatched forcibly by armed forces or rebels but they still need to continue their battle of survival as they did all through human evolution.
+While boys in these countries are getting harsher physical punishment than the girls, males need to fight it out with one another to get meager resources available.
+On one hand jobs are scarce and non-paying and on the other hand, they are highly demanding and temporary in nature.
+Men’s property is snatched forcibly by armed forces or rebels but they still need to continue their battle for survival as they did all through human evolution.

 The survey found that out of 85% males in Egypt who responded as ‘employed’, 40% were employed in occasional or seasonal jobs.
 They didn’t have any job security or wages to support their family.
 So most Egyptian males had to work extra hours and in multiple jobs.
 49% Egyptian males were ashamed to face their families and 63% worries of providing for their families.
 Life is so miserable for them that they need to overwork and live on daily painkillers.
 This survey also revealed that Egyptian males wanted to have more muscular body for making more money than being more attractive.
 It is because one who has a muscular body can work harder and hence can earn more for the family.

 Sitting in India, we will probably not understand the suffering of these men.
 Women do not have any social obligation to provide for the family but they get distressed because of husband’s low income and feel more suicidal.
 Men despite being squeezed from all ends, feel more happy, hopeful and enjoy life compared to women.

 When they are in trouble, Egyptian males still rely on their wives whereas Egyptian women take help of their relatives or female friends than their husbands.